October 15, 2024

 Replacement markets

 The drought monitor continues to favor herd expansion but the rains never fall evenly across all regions.
-This time of year it is important to the wheat belt to receive rains in preparation for planting winter grain crops.
-Wheat grazing is always a factor and availability will help temper and determine the level of feedyard placements.
+This time of year it is important to receive additional rain to further progress for wheat grazing.
+The plains has been specially dry the past two weeks and some early planted grain fields will require more moisture.
 More light cattle will be placed in feedyards this year with lower feed cost and sometimes feedlot gain cost will differ little from grazing cost on wheat fields.

 Oklahoma City. —